 Introduction

-Recently developed fast volumetric imaging techniques enable researchers to capture neuron activity dynamics of the entire brain in small organisms, such as those of zebrafish, C. elegans and drosophila, at single cell high spatiotemporal resolution1–14.
-These global neuron activity data with single-cell resolution have enabled previously impossible studies.
-For example, in C. elegans, global neuron activity data have been used to study15–20212223,242526,27 brain-wide coordination among activity of neurons10,11,15,17,25,26, organization of different motor states in brain-wide dynamics15,18,19, global downregulation of neural activity by sleep23,27 etc. Combined with developments in high-throughput instrumentation for automation in microfluidics28–34, neuron activity videos can now be acquired rapidly.
-However, the rate at which data can be processed is much slower than the rate of data collection.
+Recently developed fast volumetric imaging techniques enable researchers to capture neuron activity dynamics of the entire brain in small organisms, such as those of zebrafish, C. elegans and Drosophila, at high spatiotemporal resolution1–14.
+These global neuron activity data with single-cell resolution have enabled previously highly difficult studies.
+For example, in C. elegans, global neuron activity data have been used to study locomotion15–20, chemosensation21, mating22, sleep23,24, aging25, network properties26,27 etc. Combined with developments in high-throughput instrumentation for automation in microfluidics28–34, neuron activity videos under a variety of stimulation conditions can now be acquired rapidly.
+However, the rate at which data can be processed is still much slower than the rate of data collection.

-To extract high SNR neuron activity traces from videos, a critical step that must be performed before activity traces for each cell can be extracted from videos is to track nuclei across frames.
+To extract high signal-to-noise ratio (SNR) neuron activity traces from the videos, a critical step is to track nuclei across frames.
 However, tracking nuclei in C. elegans whole-brain videos is extremely challenging due to several reasons.
 First, fluorescent intensities of neurons vary considerably within each frame and across frames due to inherent biological variability (stochasticity in fluorophore expression).
-Additionally, there are technical limitations introduced by imaging such as low signal to noise ratio and photobleaching of fluorophores during recordings.
-Thus, the number of neurons detected in each volume of video are usually not consistent due to missed or false detections by cell detection method used upstream of tracking.
-As a results, establishing correspondence between inconsistent number of nuclei across volumes is extremely challenging.
-Second, nuclei in C. elegans head ganglion are densely packed thus correspondence estimation algorithm must be able to discriminate features of nearby cells.
-Finally, C. elegans head ganglion can undergo non-rigid deformations in the head making it difficult to generate correspondences between nuclei in two image volumes.
-In the absence of automated methods neuron activity traces are obtained by highly manually supervised segmentation and tracking.
+Additionally, there are technical limitations introduced by imaging such as low SNR, photobleaching of fluorophores, motion artifacts etc. Thus, the number of neurons detected in each frame of video are usually not consistent due to errors made by cell detection methods which are usually used upstream of tracking.
+As a result, establishing correspondence between inconsistent number of nuclei across frames is extremely challenging.
+Second, nuclei in C. elegans head ganglion are densely packed; thus correspondence estimation algorithm must be able to discriminate features of nearby cells.
+Finally, C. elegans head ganglion can undergo huge non-rigid deformations in the head making it difficult to generate correspondences between nuclei in two image volumes.
+In the absence of automated methods, neuron activity traces are obtained by highly manually supervised segmentation and tracking.
 A whole-brain video may consist of thousands of volumes of images, and each volume may contain hundreds of neurons.
 Thus, manual supervision in segmenting and tracking each neuron across volumes is extremely labor-intensive and may take several weeks.
 As a result, small sample size (typically 5-10) of individual worm datasets are analyzed in previous works, limiting the statistical power of several downstream analyses, and limiting the scope of whole-brain dynamics studies.
 Thus, there is a need for fast, automated, reliable, and easily-to-use analytical tools.